jonahlipsky/jam-cloud/README.md

 # jam-cloud

-I built this full stack application for App Academy, a software engineering bootcamp I did in 2019.
-It is currently archived.
-Please see screenshots and descriptions of the features it implemented below.
+This is a web application built during my time at App Academy, a full-stack Coding Bootcamp.
+It uses React/Redux, Javascript, Ruby on Rails and SQL.
+The project is now archived, although many of the features are memorialized below in the description and screenshots.

 ## What is JamCloud?
 JamCloud is App for listening to your favorite jams -- it is modelled on SoundCloud.
 You can upload songs, discover new music, and engage with other users through comments and likes.